Simone DILARIA

 Between 2021 and 2022, he was also a Research Fellow at the Laboratory of Archaeometry, University of the Peloponnese (Greece), in 2024, Visiting Professor at Venice International University (VIU).
 In 2025 he obtained a Marie Curie Seal of Excellence under the MSCA-PF 2024 – Global Fellowship call.

-He holds the National Scientific Qualification (ASN) for Associate Professor (10/A1 – Archaeology) and has served as Principal Investigator for two funded research projects:
+He holds the National Scientific Qualification (ASN) for Associate Professor (10/A1 – Archaeology) and has served as Principal Investigator for three funded research projects:

 He is actively involved in fieldwork coordination for archaeological missions of the University of Padua in Aquileia (Udine) and Nora (Cagliari).